daormar/thot/README.md

 estimation of phrase-based models.
 By contrast, current version offers several new features that had not been previously incorporated.

-A basic usage manual is currently being developed.
-In addition to this, a set specific tools to ease the process of making SMT experiments has been created.
+A set of specific tools to ease the process of making SMT experiments has been created.
+Basic usage instructions have been recently added to the Thot manual.

-In addition to the basic usage manual, there are some toolkit extensions that will be incorporated in the next few months:
+On the other hand, there are some toolkit extensions that will be incorporated in the next few months:

 - Virtualized language models (i.e. accessing language model parameters from disk).